ASTM D6866 for Biobased Content Testing

 ASTM D6866 is a widely used method in the bioplastics industry.
 Braskem, a leading Brazilian petrochemical company, is one of the many bioplastics companies that use ASTM D6866 to certify the biobased content of their products.

 ASTM D6866 was first published in 2004.
 There have been several versions released since then.
-The current active version of the standard is ASTM D6866-22 effective March 2022.
+The current active version of the standard is ASTM D6866-24 effective February 2024.

 Official ASTM D6866 page